 On P628L50 (CID #12130):

-For a 160 MHz EHT PPDU transmission, each half 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an 80 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA, or OFDMA transmission within the corresponding 80 MHz.
+For a 160 MHz EHT PPDU transmission that is not in EHT DUP mode, each half 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an 80 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA that is not in EHT DUP mode, punctured non-OFDMA, or OFDMA transmission within the corresponding 80 MHz.

+For a 160 MHz EHT PPDU transmission that is in EHT DUP mode, each half 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an nonpunctured non-OFDMA 80 MHz EHT PPDU transmission that is not in EHT DUP mode.

-For a 320 MHz EHT PPDU transmission, each half 160 MHz bandwidth is divided into 2048 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 160 MHz bandwidth is identical to a 160 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA, or OFDMA transmission within the corresponding 160 MHz.
+For a 320 MHz EHT PPDU transmission that is not in EHT DUP mode, each quarter 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an 80 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA that is not in EHT DUP mode, punctured non-OFDMA, or OFDMA transmission within the corresponding 80 MHz.

+For a 320 MHz EHT PPDU transmission that is in EHT DUP mode, each quarter 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an nonpunctured non-OFDMA 80 MHz EHT PPDU transmission that is not in EHT DUP mode.